-Following are examples of activities conducted by a company that operates a website offering for sale only items of tangible personal property.
+Following are examples of activities conducted by a company that operates a website offering for sale only items of tangible personal property, unless otherwise indicated.
 In each case, customer orders are approved or rejected, and the products are shipped from a location, outside of the customer's state.
 The company has no contacts with the customer's state other than what is indicated.
+[Examples should not be interpreted to mean that other scenarios either are protected or not protected, since every scenario requires a separate assessment of all relevant facts.]

-- 1. The company provides post-sale assistance to customers by posting a list of static FAQs with answers on the company's website.
-This activity does not defeat the company's P.L.
-86-272 immunity in states where the customers are located because the company does not engage in an unprotected business activity in those states. - 2.
-The company provides post-sale assistance to customers via either electronic chat or email that is accessed through a link on the company's website.
-These This activityies defeats the company's P.L.
-86-272 immunity in states where the customers are located because the activity does not constitute solicitation and takes place in the customers' states. - 3.
+- 1. The company provides post-sale assistance to in-state customers by posting a list of static FAQs with answers on the company's website.
+This business activity does not defeat the company's P.L.
+86-272 immunity because it does not take place in the state. - 2.
+The company regularly provides post-sale assistance to in-state customers via either electronic chat or email that customers initiate by clicking on an icon on the company's website.
+This activity defeats the company's P.L.
+86-272 immunity in states where the customers are located because this activity does not constitute, and is not ancillary to, the in-state solicitation of orders for tangible personal property. - 3.
 The company solicits and receives on-line applications for its branded credit cards via the company's website.
-[The credit card may be used to purchase products and services from the company and from other sellers.]
-This activity defeats the company's P.L.
-86-272 immunity in states where applicants are located if the cards serve a purpose beyond effectuating sales of tangible personal property (such as generating interest income or fees to the company). - 4.
-The company's website invites viewers to apply for employment with the company.
-The website enables viewers to fill out and submit an electronic application, as well as to upload a cover letter and resume, which are then reviewed by seller's HR team (which is not located in-state).
-These activities defeat the company's P.L.
-86-272 immunity in states where applicants are located because the activities do not constitute solicitation and take place in part in the applicants' states.
+Issued cards will generate interest income and fees for the company.
+This in-state business activity defeats the company's P.L.
+86-272 immunity in states where the applications for cards are available to customers because it does not constitute, and is not ancillary to, the in-state solicitation of orders for tangible personal property. - 4.
+The company's website invites viewers in a customer's state to apply for non-sales positions with the company.
+The website enables viewers to fill out and submit an electronic application, as well as to upload a cover letter and resume.
+This in-state business activity defeats the company's P.L.
+86-272 immunity in the customer's state because it does not constitute, and is not ancillary to, the in-state solicitation of orders for tangible personal property. - 5.
+The company places Internet "cookies" onto the computers or other electronic devices of in-state customers.
+These cookies gather customer search information which will be used to adjust production schedules and inventory amounts, develop new products, or identify new items to offer for sale.
+This in-state business activity defeats the company's P.L.
+86-272 immunity because it does not constitute, and is not ancillary to, the in-state solicitation of orders for tangible personal property.